shrutsureja/Maze-Game/README.md

 # Maze Game
-(Project is underdevelopment it will be completed by the end of March 2024)

 A Maze Game web application, you can play individually and against your friends.
 And also visualize how the maze is generated with Hunt and Kill algorithm and solved with backtracking.